INF554/project-teampeace/README.md

 ## Slide 1 (Slide 1 - 3 : Introduction)

-### why you chose this project?
+### Why you chose this project?
  There are some websites which provide visual information on war problems.
-But to understand these information, users should know domain knowledge in this field.
-And the information are limited.
-So we want to make websites where people easily access and understand these problems.
-We think providing people information on conflicts is important, because it can help the public think how we can live together with our neighborhood countries peacefully.
+But to understand this information, users should have domain knowledge in this field.
+Also, this information is limited.
+So, we want to make websites where people easily access and understand these problems.
+Providing people information on conflicts is important because it can help the public think how they can live together with their neighboring countries peacefully.

- And I want to work for the public.
+ Also, we think spending our passion and energy for works which are related to peace is awesome.
 ### What is the story?
  There are 7 datasets.
 War dataset, National Material Capabilities, World Religion Data, Militarized Interstate Disputes & Locations, Formal Alliances, Territorial Change, and Trade.
 These all were download from the correlates of war.

- By giving these information to people, we want to explain and summarize how the each value of each countries have changed in each fields.
+ By giving these information to people, we want to explain and summarize how these values for each of the countries have changed over time.

- For example, political scientists proved whether interdependence on economical things have positive effects on deterring wars among countries.
-By showing the network of trade and conflict data, we can show one of good way to deter war can be trading.
+ For example, political scientists have proved that interdependence on economical things have positive effects on deterring wars among countries.
+By showing the network of trade and conflict data, we can show that one way to deter war can be having good trade relationships.

 ## Slide 2